AI Has Agency Now. What This Means for Work (And Workers)

 What is agentic AI and how does it work?

 Agentic AI was first developed in the 2000s when machine learning (ML) models allowed agents to learn and improve using large databases.
-Today, the agentic AI landscape is based on advanced autonomy, enmeshed with an ethical and responsible AI-controlled environment
+Today, the agentic AI landscape is based on advanced autonomy, operating with an ethical and responsible AI-controlled environment

 Largely, AI agents are autonomous digital workers that use tools to accomplish goals.
 These agents have the ability to remember across tasks and changing states, according to BCG